 What to expect?

-A cheesy flavour that’s savoury, smoky, creamy and bold.
-It’s incredibly addictive and I know you’re going to love it!
+A cheesy flavour that’s savoury, smoky, and bold.
+It’s incredibly addictive and you’re going to love it!

 Added bonuses?
-Unlike “real” cheese sauce, this one is low in fat and calories, without sacrificing flavour!
+Unlike “real” cheese sauce, this one is dairy-free (of course) and FAR lower in fat and calories, without sacrificing flavour!

-In fact, I’m going to go ahead and say this WFPB cheese sauce (WFPB=whole food plant based) is even MORE flavourful than any “real” cheese sauce you’ve ever had.
+In fact, I’m going to be bold and say this WFPB (whole food plant-based) vegan cheese recipe is even MORE flavourful than the real deal.

 (This is a summary with step by step photos, full recipe measurements and instructions are in the recipe card below.)

-NOTE: Taste and adjust seasoning, if necessary, and re-blend.
+NOTE: Taste and adjust seasoning, if necessary, and re-blend to stir it in.